 Delivery #1

-“Well, Lowell, are you ready?”
+“Well, Lowell… are you ready?”

-“You know how this is done!
-Are you ready to deliver your daughter?!”
+“You’ve seen how this works,” she said.
+“Are you ready to deliver your daughter?”

-“Yes!
-This is YOUR delivery, Daddy Doctor!”
+“Yes,” she grinned.
+“This is your delivery, Daddy Doctor!”

 Published by drsensintaffar